microsoft/fluentui-react-native/apps/component-generator/README.md

 ## Setup

-1. Run in your command prompt `yarn i -g gulp-cli`
+1. Run in your command prompt `npm i -g gulp-cli`.
+May need to run this with `sudo`
-2. Run `yarn i` inside the component-generator directory
+2. Run `npm i` inside the component-generator directory.
+May need to run this with `sudo`

 ## Build your component

-1. Run `gulp add --new component-name`
+1. Run `gulp add --new component-name`.
+This should be run from apps/component-generator, not the root.
+Before running this command you may need to install gulp and gulp-rename (i.e. `npm install gulp` `npm install gulp rename`).
+Also ensure that component-name is in lower camelcase (ex. testyTest)
 2. Change your newly generated component.
 3. When you're done, remove `"private": true` from the package.json
 4. Add to the package.json after "typings":